tianhuil/dotenvx-proto/README.md

 # dotenvx nextjs demo

+> The issue may be resolved by this: https://dotenvx.com/blog/2026/02/17/dotenvx-nextjs.html

 This is a prototype for using dotenvx and nextjs.
 The learnings were [documented here](https://github.com/dotenvx/dotenvx/issues/616#issuecomment-3172568761), reproduced below:

 Hey @ChristoRibeiro: I had this issue and investigated.
 I was getting the same error and doing the below solved it for me.